Oak Leaf Trail: Kinnickinnic Line

 The Kinnickinnic Line is 15 mi long.
 Following the Kinnickinnic River for most of its length, it turns north at each end to connect to the Milwaukee Art Museum in the east and Hart Park in the west.
 The Kinnickinnic River Trail intersects with the line at multiple points.

-The line was established in 1988 as the 76 East-West Trail, spanning 14.3 mi and following much of the same route as it does today.
+In 1988, the line was originally established as the 76 East-West Trail, spanning 14.3 mi and following much of the same route that it does today.

-In 2021, Milwaukee County Parks received a grant to construct a one-mile segment of trail on the line between 16th Street and 27th Street.
+In 2021, Milwaukee County Parks received a grant to construct a one-mile (1,600-meter) segment of trail on the line between 16th Street and 27th Street.

 Root River Line

 The Root River Line is 19 mi long.
 It stretches from the Milwaukee County Sports Complex in the south to Hoyt Park in the north, connecting with the New Berlin Trail, Brookfield Greenway, Powerline Trail, and Hank Aaron State Trail along the way.
 Part of this line is included in U.S. Bicycle Route 30.

-The line was first established as the 2.1 mi Root River Trail Extension in 2006.
+In 2006, the line was first established as the 2.1 mi Root River Trail Extension.